 Health History and Immunization

-Go to the patient portal and fill out your health history as accurately and thoroughly as possible and upload your immunization and physical examination form.
-If your health history, immunization and physical examination information is not completed and uploaded to the patient portal prior to your arrival on campus, a hold will be placed on your MySlice account and you will be ineligible to register for a second semester.
+Go to the patient portal and submit your health history, upload your immunization record and complete your tuberculosis screening form.
+If this is not completed and uploaded to the patient portal prior to your arrival on campus, a hold will be placed on your MySlice account and you will be ineligible to register for a second semester.

 If you need further information, contact: